mui/material-ui/docs/data/base/components/select/select.md

 ### Object values

-The `UnstyledSelect` component can be used with non-string values.
+The `SelectUnstyled` component can be used with non-string values.

 {{"demo": "UnstyledSelectObjectValues.js", "defaultCodeOpen": false}}